Feature Learning and Network Structure from Noisy Node Activity Data: Approach

-\emph{Random node sequences.}---With context sets generated above, we can generate node sequences to simulate sentences in documents.
-Assume the length of the node sequence is $l$, for the $i$th node in the sequence, the simplest way to append a new node after $v_i$ is by randomly choosing a node from the context set of $v_i$.
-The node is chosen with probability
+The simplest way to generate node sequences from context sets would be to randomly sample the next node from the context set of the current node, which is exactly the first order Markov chain \cite{mark}.
+Assume the $i$th node of a node sequence is $l_i$, the next node $l_{i+1} \in C_\omega(l_i)$ is chosen with probability